JuliaParallel/DistributedArrays.jl/README.md

 ## Project Status

-The package is tested against Julia `0.7`, `1.0` and the nightly builds of the Julia `master` branch on Linux, and macOS.
+The package is tested against
+Julia 1.10.0 (oldest supported Julia version), the Julia LTS version, the latest stable release of Julia, and the pre-release version of Julia.

 ## Questions and Contributions